 The night before I had vowed to not let my ankle get in the way of my learning.
 I hadn’t travelled 20 hours and worked my butt off for the year to not go to the university I had been wanting to go to for so long.
 I envisioned myself as a heroine of higher-learning, a pillar of student-hood as I scribbled down lecture notes in my note-book with my ankle in a cast.
 The reality was certainly not as romantic or heroic.
 I had no cast, nor crutches since the hospital said they would cost more and I would have to come back and wait to collect them the next day, and I had classes and had lost all my patience after waiting for so long the day before.
 I did have my aunt’s hiking stick however, which I used to hobble around university the whole day.
 Yes, it was painful, but I loved my classes and that’s all that matters!

 Or at least, so I thought.
 I woke the next morning to find my foot swollen and my ankle angry that I had walked back and forth across campus so much.
 So, begrudgingly, I spent the day at home.
 But no matter, I thought, I had been asking for a day off to just get all my academic and personal admin in order and read for my dissertation, so I’ll do that.
-And so I did, with this lovely view to accompany me:
+And so I did.

 Today, I had to go to university.
 And not just because I was determined, I had a placement test to see which Japanese module I could take since the module I had taken was meant for complete beginners, which I am not.